 - How is that data being gathered and verified?

 - What are your biggest roadblocks to efficiency?

 - Do you have a cross-functional team working on your ESG reporting?

 Most important of all at this stage is maintaining an open, transparent dialogue with your stakeholders.
 Working together to identify what needs to change and then improving upon what you have is the key to being, and staying, prepared.

 Ramp up your materiality practices

 With a global socio-economic landscape that is evolving more rapidly than ever, risks and opportunities need to be closely monitored at all times.
 Something that may have been immaterial to stakeholders six months ago could now be of the highest priority.
-As we move toward a dynamic materiality approach, polling stakeholders frequently is essential practice in order to stay in tune with their, and the company’s, needs.
+As we move towards a dynamic materiality approach, polling stakeholders frequently is essential practice in order to stay in tune with their, and the company’s, needs.

 There’s more clarity than you think